salacpavel/F030NG/README.md

 It aims to fix outstanding stability issues of original Falcon and introduces number of changes and exciting new features, such as
 - **New form factor**, closer to never released Atari Microbox030
 - ~~Incorporates much, **much faster DSP with four times more on-board memory**~~ Due to identified incompatibilities of MC56303 DSP, on-board implementation of the DSP processor has been omitted in favour of expansion slot with all DSP signals on it.
 This enables development and use of DSP based plug-in boards in different configurations and forms, such as advanced digital sound cards, data processors, oscilloscopes, etc. Basic form of plug/in board will have MC56001 on it.
-- Replaces fixed TOS ROM socket with swappable add-on modules, what gives room for flash memory based TOS switchers etc.
+- Replaces fixed TOS/ROM socket with swappable add-on modules, what gives room for flash memory based TOS switchers etc.
 - IDE port is relocated to allow simple use of cheap and ubiquitous CF-IDE adaptors, with CF conveniently accessible from the outside of the computer.
 Internal PATA laptop HDD is still an option
 - External SCSI replaced with standard **internal 50 pin SCSI interface**.
 External port can be added with simple breakout board
 - Removes two STE jagpad ports to save some space and simplify motherboard design